U.S. House leaders reach deal to extend surveillance program

 Democratic and Republican leaders of the U.S. House of Representatives reached an agreement on Tuesday that would extend a divisive set of government surveillance tools, a major boost for efforts to reauthorize the program before it expires on Sunday.
 Democratic House Speaker Nancy Pelosi and Republican leader Kevin McCarthy, as well as the leaders of the House Intelligence and Judiciary Committees, reached an agreement to reauthorize three expiring provisions of the Foreign Intelligence Surveillance Act, known as FISA.

-Paul said American citizens should not be subject to secret warrants issued by secret courts.
+Paul said Americans should not be subject to secret warrants issued by secret courts.
 Security-minded lawmakers say FISA is an important tool that can be used to keep Americans safe.

-Representative Jerrold Nadler, chairman of the House Judiciary Committee, told a Rules Committee hearing on the agreement on Tuesday that the agreement would help rein in abuses of FISA, which established a secret court for surveillance cases.
+Representative Jerrold Nadler, chairman of the House Judiciary Committee, told a Rules Committee hearing on Tuesday that the agreement would help rein in abuses of FISA, which established a secret court for surveillance cases.
 "This bill is an important package of reforms," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)